1 Corinthians 9:1

 but I discipline my body and make it my slave, so that, after I have preached to others, I myself will not be disqualified.

 (b) I myself will not be disqualified.
 Paul is not saying we can be disqualified from the kingdom any more than he is saying we are saved by going to the gym and working out.
-The original word for disqualified means not approved or worthless.
-Paul wanted his life to count and his work to be worth something.
-If his aim is to win people, his fear is that he would win none.
-He didn’t want to accumulate wood for the fire, but lasting treasure.
+He is talking about work and rewards and making our lives count for something.

-We have all received the light of the gospel, but if we hide our light under a bushel, it is worthless.
-Although we won’t lose our salvation, we won’t receive any reward (1 Cor.
+We have received the light of the gospel, but if we hide our light under a bushel, it is worthless.
+God wants you to shine.
+If you don’t shine, you won’t lose your salvation.
+But you won’t receive any reward (1 Cor.
 3:14) or win the prize (see entry for 1 Cor.
 9:24).